marco-brandizi/knetminer-wiki/KnetMaps.js:-Knowledge-Network-Viewer.md

     1. Reset the graph viewport.
     1. Make **labels** visible on concepts and relations, via checkboxes.

-* **Item Info.** panel: The panel on the right is to display relevant information related to the selected concept or relation.
-It automatically slides open if users right-click a concept or relation and select “Item Info” option.
-The panel is similar to the Item Info window in the old version and displays information such as concept/ relation Type, value, PID, relation label, relation source (from), relation target (to), _Annotations, Attributes_ (such as publication abstracts, title, authors, amino-acid sequence, TAX ID, etc.) and _Accessions_ (with links to TAIR, Ensembl, UniProtKB, PubMed, KEGG, IPRO, PFAM, etc., where relevant).
+* **Info box** panel: The information panel on the right is to display relevant information related to the selected concept or relation.
+It automatically slides open if users right-click a concept or relation and select “Show Info” option.
+The Info box is similar to the Item Info window in the old version and displays information such as concept/ relation Type, value, PID, relation label, relation source (from), relation target (to), _Annotations, Attributes_ (such as publication abstracts, title, authors, amino-acid sequence, TAX ID, etc.) and _Accessions_ (with links to TAIR, Ensembl, UniProtKB, PubMed, KEGG, IPRO, PFAM, etc., where relevant).
 User’s search query terms, where found, are _highlighted_ in this Item Info. panel.

 * **Show Links**: Some concepts have a blur effect which denotes that they have hidden concepts connected to them.
 These can be displayed by right-clicking on a blurred concept and selecting “Show Links”.
 This displays the hidden neighbourhood for the selected concept.

-**_Note:_** While this new Network Viewer is stable, it is still under development and more features will be added to it in the near future and it will soon be _live_ on all the various KnetMiner instances.